gozu42/QuackStart/README.md

 * any "esp32 with a lora chip" boards should do.
 * * check [platformio.ini](platformio.ini) for existing board definitions.
+* * 3+ ducks are a good start.
+(2 will work, but thats the most boring mesh ever)

 * assumes you have some kind of nixoid buildhost you know how to use.
-* used examples are fedora and raspi.
+* * used examples are fedora and raspi.
-* anything linux or mac should work, including linux-on-a-windows vms.
+* * anything linux or mac should work, including linux-on-a-windows vms.

 ### serial port access